 No dredging of the permanent intake and outfall pipelines for the desalination plant has been carried out.
-Hong Kong Jockey Club (HKJC) submitted supplementary information to EPD for the discharge licence application during the reporting month and in progress.
-Construction work of Irrigation Lake 1D and associated pipelines for the desalination plant were completed.
-As there is no discharge licence for the desalination plant, the plant will not be operated until approval was obtained from EPD.
+Hong Kong Jockey Club (HKJC) submitted further supplementary information to EPD for the discharge licence application during the reporting month and in progress.
+It is very critical to get the discharge licence of the desalination plant before the coming dry season (September 2007).

 Some hydroseeding areas were not fully covered with hydroseed and re-hydroseeding was required.
 The shrub planting was commenced in late April 2007 at the hydroseeded slopes and is in progress.
-According to site record, turf planting (tees and fairways) was completed at Holes 3 to 8 except green areas.
+According to site record, turf planting (tees, fairways and green) was completed at Holes 3 to 8.
+Hole 18 was capped with sand and planting with turf.
 All of them were located at Northern section of East Course.
-For southern portion of the East Course, construction of permanent drainage/irrigation systems was in progress.
-Hole 11 will be planted with turf during the next reporting month.
-Central portion (Holes 1, 2, 9 & 17) will be the last portion to be planted with turf.
-Applications of fertilizers at Holes 3 to 8 were recorded.
-Biological pesticide (Bactospeine) was applied to Holes 3 to 8 to suppress the growth of the army worms but golf course superintendent considered ineffective.
-Chemical application (Chlorpyrifos) was required.
+For southern portion of the East Course, construction of permanent drainage/irrigation systems was mostly completed.
+Sand capping at Holes 13-16 was in progress while Hole 11 was planted with turf.
+Central portion (Holes 1, 2, 9 & 17 and remaining part of Hole 18) will be the last portion to be planted with turf.
+Applications of fertilizers and pesticides at Holes 3 to 8 and 11 were recorded.
+All measured pesticides concentrations at all fresh water and marine monitoring stations was undetectable.